BorisBrock/Freecorder/README.md

 # Configuration

-Create a *config.ym* based on the [template](templates/config.yml).
+Create a *config.yml* based on the [template](templates/config.yml).
 The only thing you *have* to change is the stream URL for your IP camera.

 # Deployment